 - Participation in the Freshman Conference, a specialized poster presentation of the research conducted by freshmen held in the LLC

-- Engage in a faculty-sponsored research project for at least 6 hours per week during the spring semester Research may be taken for academic credit.
+- Engage in a faculty-sponsored research project for at least 6 hours per week during the spring semester for first-year students and fall & spring for upper division students.
+Research may be taken for academic credit.
 Students who have a work-study award as part of their financial aid package, may choose to be paid for their research using that work-study award.

 - Access to Discovery Peer Advisor to discuss research experience and Discovery Study Groups

 Department: Office of Undergraduate Research